ErykWilczynski/Czolgi/README.md

 # Czolgi
-Coursework from Databases
-This is coursework from databases.
+This is coursework from Databases.
 20 players fights in ten-person team in game similar to World of Tanks.
 In project database was implementented.
 Co-autor Michał Śmieszek.

 Example functionality: